Understanding Stress Awareness Month

 The Antidote to Stress: Blending Approaches

-Using a mix of strategies enhances stress management efficacy.
+Using a mix of strategies enhances stress management effectiveness.
 While talking therapies address underlying issues, tools like grounding techniques, journaling, and outdoor therapies provide immediate relief.
 This multifaceted approach equips individuals to build resilience and cultivate peace.

 The Benefits of Counselling for Stress Management